 I am Robin Hood

-When listening to Don't Put Your Trash, encourage your child to do the actions to the part he hears during the harmony.
-It is also creative to change up the lyrics especially when encouraging chores: Don't put your SOCKS (insert any noun) in my BEDROOM (insert any place) my bedroom's full!
+Ask your child to teach you the actions to Don't Put Your Trash.
+Then change up the lyrics when encouraging chores: Don't put your SOCKS (insert any noun) in my BEDROOM (insert any place) my bedroom's full!